fdavies93/zenkat-rust/docs/api.md

 ## Query Format

-Queries to locate nodes or sets of nodes are given in a format similar to CSS selectors.
+Queries to locate nodes or sets of nodes are given as CSS selectors.

 `header` selects all headers.